 There are no general admission requirements, though a few courses may have prerequisites.
 All applications are reviewed to ensure that the applicant will benefit from the course.

-First, you should pay the course tuition.
-Tuition is due immediately upon receipt of the invoice.
+First, you should pay the course fee.
+Your payment is due immediately upon receipt of the invoice.
 If this is not possible, please contact us immediately after you receive the invoice to make arrangements.
-Regardless of any alternate arrangement, full tuition must be paid prior to the course start date.
+Regardless of any alternate arrangement, full payment must be made prior to the course start date.

 Next, you should find accommodations.
 Cambridge can be very busy in the summertime so it is best to book your accommodations early.
 There are a number of local hotels within walking distance of campus.
 For information on where to stay during your visit to MIT, please visit our Hotels & Lodging page.
 We do not recommend booking your hotel reservations through third-party booking agents.
 Please call the hotels directly and ask for the MIT rate.